 This is the crux.
 How do we help those who are unable to be responsible for themselves?
 It is not always easy to be responsible for yourself – and the easy credit years created a potential disaster scenario.

 Since then I've heard that story echoed time and time again.
-As we headed into recession, the reverberations increased.
-While the noise grew, the coverage didn't.
 I pitched the idea to TV outlets several times, only to be told it doesn't resonate with enough people.

 That's wrong.
 Many people have either had issues or have a family member who has.
-One in four British adults experience at least one mental health problem in any one year, according to a 2007 National Centre for Social Research report.
+One in four British adults experience at least one mental health problem in any one year, according to a 2009 Health & Social Care Information Centre report.
 This is an issue we have to tackle.

 Yet it's not right to simply stop anyone with mental health issues getting credit.
 Often issues are temporary, and, even if not, debt isn't bad, bad debt is bad.
 A rational decision to borrow cheaply is fine.
 Mortgages, student loans and more are an integral part of the modern financial world.